hungnguyenm/dotfiles/README.md

 # Dotfiles

-The project is based on [aharris88](https://github.com/aharris88/dotfiles)
+The project was originally based on [aharris88](https://github.com/aharris88/dotfiles)

 This repository includes all of my custom dotfiles.
 They should be cloned to your home directory so that the path is `~/dotfiles/`.
 The included setup script creates symlinks from your home directory to the files which are located in `~/dotfiles/`.